bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 That wasn't that long ago, less than a year, the very first block mined by the software.
 So we got there.
 We got to the pool server part.
-We were hosting miners efficiently, everything working perfectly fine, mining real main net blocks, obviously after thousands of test net blocks.
+We were hosting miners efficiently, everything working perfectly fine, mining real mainnet blocks, obviously after thousands of test net blocks.
 But those don't matter.
-You've got to get a main net block in there somewhere.
+You've got to get a mainnet block in there somewhere.
 So that was the easy part.
 We got the easy part out of the way.
 Pool servers exist.